pubkey/rxdb/docs-src/rx-schema.md

 Advantages:

-- With final fields you can ensure that no other in your dev-team accidentally modifies the data
+- With final fields you can ensure that no-one accidentally modifies the data
 - When you enable the `query-change-detection`, some performance-improvements are done

 ```js